Panneau de gestion des cookies

 There are four stages:

-• Investigation in progress : the prefecture has begun to study your request, its processing is in progress.
+• Instruction in progress: the prefecture has started to study your request, its processing is in progress.

 The day you pick up your residence permit, you must prove that you have paid €25 in tax stamps (with proof of payment of the stamp duty).